Wilmer200520t/Wilmer200520t/README.md

 <p>
      Hi!
 I am passionate about technology and software development, specializing in back-end development and DevOps.
      I am driven by a constant search for opportunities to apply my knowledge, both acquired at university and through self-learning.
-I am always eager to learn and face new challenges in the field of software developmen
+I am always eager to learn and face new challenges in the field of software development.
     </p>
     <h3 align="left">Connect with me:</h3>
     <p align="left">